-saves up to \$9.00
+saves \$3.00

-Parents depend on afterschool programs, believe they keep kids safe and out of trouble.
+Parents depend on afterschool programs, believe they keep children safe and out of trouble.

 Nearly a quarter of families nationwide rely on afterschool programs, and demand continues to grow.
 Today, 10.2 million children participate in afterschool programs, while another 19.4 million children would participate if a program were available.